NOAA-PMEL/OneArgo-R/README.md

 ## ABOUT
 This toolbox contains a variety of functions for accessing, processing, and visualizing [Argo](https://argo.ucsd.edu) data, including Core, Deep, and Biogeochemical Argo.
 Functions are designed to be maximally efficient, to provide access to the most up-to-date data available, and to allow for downloading and plotting of those data based on numerous user-defined conditions.

+## CITATION

+Please cite this toolbox as:
+XXXXX

-This toolbox is adapted from the [OneArgo-Mat](https://github.com/NOAA-PMEL/OneArgo-Mat) MATLAB Toolbox:
-H. Frenzel, J. Sharp, A. Fassbender, N. Buzby, 2022.
+Note: This toolbox is adapted from the [OneArgo-Mat](https://github.com/NOAA-PMEL/OneArgo-Mat) MATLAB Toolbox (H. Frenzel, J. Sharp, A. Fassbender, N. Buzby, 2022.
 OneArgo-Mat: A MATLAB toolbox for accessing and visualizing Argo data.
-Zenodo. https://doi.org/10.5281/zenodo.6588041
+Zenodo. https://doi.org/10.5281/zenodo.6588041)

 ## REQUIREMENTS
 1. Rstudio version 1.4 and R version 3.4 (or more recent) are needed to use these functions without modifications.